KhronosGroup/MoltenVK/Docs/MoltenVK_Runtime_UserGuide.md

 <a name="moltenvk_config"></a>
 ### Configuring MoltenVK

-The `mvk_config.h` header file provides the ability to configure and optimize **MoltenVK** for your particular application runtime requirements.
-This can be helpful in situtations where *Metal* behavior is different than *Vulkan* behavior, and the results or performance you receive can depend on how **MoltenVK** works around those differences, which, in turn, may depend on how you are using *Vulkan*.
+**MoltenVK** provides the ability to configure and optimize **MoltenVK** for your particular application runtime requirements and development-time needs.

+At runtime, configuration can be helpful in situtations where _Metal_ behavior is different than _Vulkan_ behavior, and the results or performance you receive can depend on how **MoltenVK** works around those differences, which, in turn, may depend on how you are using _Vulkan_.
 Different apps might benefit differently in this handling.

-There are three mechanisms for setting the values of the **MoltenVK** configuration parameters:

-- Runtime API via the `vkGetMoltenVKConfigurationMVK()/vkSetMoltenVKConfigurationMVK()` functions.
+Additional configuration parameters can be helpful at development time by providing you with additional tracing, debugging, and performance measuring capabilities.

+Each configuration parameter has a *name* and *value*, and can be passed to **MoltenVK** via any of the following mechanisms:

+- The standard _Vulkan_ `VK_EXT_layer_settings` extension.
 - Application runtime environment variables.
 - Build settings at **MoltenVK** build time.

-To change some of the **MoltenVK** configuration settings at runtime using a programmatic API, use the `vkGetMoltenVKConfigurationMVK()` and `vkSetMoltenVKConfigurationMVK()` functions to retrieve, modify, and set a copy of the `MVKConfiguration` structure.

-The initial value of each of the configuration settings can be established at runtime by a corresponding environment variable, or if the environment variable is not set, by a corresponding build setting at the time **MoltenVK** is compiled.
-The environment variable and build setting for each configuration parameter share the same name.

-See the description of the `MVKConfiguration` structure parameters and corresponding environment variables in the `mvk_config.h` file for more info about configuring and optimizing **MoltenVK** at runtime or build time.
+Parameter values configured by build settings at **MoltenVK** build time can be overridden by values set by environment variables, which, in turn, can be overridden during `VkInstance` creation via the Vulkan `VK_EXT_layer_settings` extension.

+Using the `VK_EXT_layer_settings` extension is the preferred mechanism, as it is a standard _Vulkan_ extension, and is supported by the _Vulkan_ loader and layers.
+Using environment variables can be a convinient mechanism to modify configuration parameters during runtime debugging in the field (if the settings are *not* overridden during `VkInstance` creation via the _Vulkan_ `VK_EXT_layer_settings` extension).

+A description of each configuration parameter supported by **MoltenVK** can be found in the [`MoltenVK_Configuration_Parameters.md`](MoltenVK_Configuration_Parameters.md) document in the `Docs` directory.

 <a name="shaders"></a>